nachoaz/Data_Structures/Queues/README.md

 Time Complexity of Operations
 -----------------------------
+These are assuming we're using a linked-list 'under the hood', and that this linked-list has both a `head` and a `tail` pointer.

 ### Append (_Push_)
-This takes O(1) time and O(1) space, assuming that the linked-list has a `tail` pointer.
+This takes O(1) time and O(1) space.

 ### Extract Left (_Pop_)
-The time cost of this operation is O(1) if you're using a linked-list with a `tail` pointer to implement your queue.
+This takes O(1) time and O(1) space.

 ### Peek
 This returns whatever is at the top of the queue, without actually popping it